Hamilton (2020 film): Distribution

+Initial release

-The film was originally scheduled for an October 15, 2021 theatrical wide release by Walt Disney Studios Motion Pictures, but was later moved up to July 3, 2020, on Disney+, as announced by Disney and Miranda on May 12, 2020 in light of the impact of the COVID-19 pandemic on the film industry and the performing arts, which shut down the Broadway, West End, and touring productions.
+Hamilton was originally scheduled for an October 15, 2021 theatrical wide release by Walt Disney Studios Motion Pictures, but was later moved up to July 3, 2020, on Disney+, as announced by Disney and Miranda on May 12, 2020 in light of the impact of the COVID-19 pandemic on the film industry and the performing arts, which shut down the Broadway, West End, and touring productions.
 This move was also done to get the film released in time for the Fourth of July weekend, on the 244th anniversary of the independence of the United States.

-The film was planned to be released for home media distribution in 2022 after the streaming release.
+The film was planned to be released for home media distribution by Walt Disney Studios Home Entertainment in 2022 after the streaming release, but nothing has since materialized.

+MPA rating and censorship

 Hamilton received a PG-13 rating by the MPA for "language and some suggestive material".
 Two instances of the expletive "fuck" were censored to avoid an R rating; a third, partially unfinished one used in "Say No to This" is retained, making it the first film released by Walt Disney Pictures to feature the expletive.
 A fourth expletive, "motherfucker", used in "The Adams Administration" is also kept in, but is intentionally bleeped for comedic effect as part of the show and its cast album.